How much pressure is on Canada’s curlers? Just ask the Swedes

 "When we go over there, it's a different kind of life," Edin said after Wednesday's opener to the men's tournament.
 "If we go to restaurants, people come up to us and ask for selfies and autographs.
 Being Swedes, that's unreal.
 We're not hockey players.
 It's, like, what's happening?"

 To hear Edin tell it, curling in Canada is a non-stop Woodstock.
-The attention is so great, he has to return to Karlstads to escape it.
+The attention is so great, he has to return to Karlstad to escape it.

 "That's our downtime.
 We can relax, take a deep breath.
 We don't have any people coming up asking for anything," Edin said.
-"Then we go back to Canada and it's that jetset life again."
+"Then we go back to Canada, and it's that jetset life again."

 Yes, "jetset life."
 That's what Edin said.
 In reference to curling.